Press-Schechter primordial black hole mass functions and their observational constraints: The Primordial Black Hole Mass Function

 enforcing that the PBH mass function satisfies

-From now on, when we use the mass function of PBHs, we are considering the normalized mass function that satisfies \eqref{eq:rho_normalized}.\footnote{We are aware that the computation of the normalization depends on $M_{1pH}$, which in turn depends on $A_n$, meaning that this is an iterative process.
+From now on, when we use the mass function of PBHs, we are considering the normalised mass function that satisfies \eqref{eq:rho_normalized}.\footnote{We are aware that the computation of the normalisation depends on $M_{1pH}$, which in turn depends on $A_n$, meaning that this is an iterative process.
 However, this process converges after a few iterations.} This is